Penalty costs Canada's mixed short track relay team an Olympic medal | CBC Sports

 Italy jumped out to the lead in what was a thrilling race, with each country jostling for medal positions.

-With only a few laps to go, Brunelle and Hungary's Petra Jaszapati collided, with both sliding off the course.
-Both teams recovered to finish the race, but after review, Canada received a penalty for a push from behind and was disqualified.
+More than halfway through the race, Brunelle and Hungary's Petra Jaszapati collided, with both sliding off the course.
+Both teams recovered to finish the race, but after review, Canada received a penalty for a push from behind.

 WATCH | Canadians 'disappointed' after penalty in short track mixed relay final: